 You can copy plan files from one file group to another.
-This feature is typically used to support specialized solutions where plan files must be moved from one file group to another (to continue planning for them in a different file group), or copied from one file group to another (to be used as the "starter" for a new similar request in the new file group).
+This feature is typically used to support specialized solutions for requirements such as:

+- When plan files must be moved from one file group to another, to continue planning for them in a different file group-for example, when a capital request spans multiple years and must be copied to the next year of planning. - When you want to use a plan file from one file group as a "starter template" for a new, similar request in a different file group.